MicrosoftDocs/visualstudio-docs/docs/vsto/limitations-of-windows-forms-controls-on-office-documents.md

 ## Limitations of Methods and Properties of Windows Forms Controls

 There are a number of methods and properties of Windows Forms controls that do not work the same way on a document as they would on a Windows Form and, therefore, it is recommended that they not be used.
-For example, setting properties such as <xref:Microsoft.Office.Tools.Word.Controls.Button.Dock> and <xref:Microsoft.Office.Tools.Word.Controls.Button.Anchor> only affects the position of the control with respect to the container ActiveX control, rather than the document.
+For example, setting properties such as <xref:System.Windows.Forms.Control.Dock> and <xref:System.Windows.Forms.Control.Anchor> only affects the position of the control with respect to the container ActiveX control, rather than the document.
 The following is a list of unsupported methods and properties of Windows Forms controls for Word and Excel:

 - Unsupported properties of Excel controls:

-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.Anchor>
+    - <xref:System.Windows.Forms.Control.Anchor>
-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.Dock>
+    - <xref:System.Windows.Forms.Control.Dock>
-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.Location>
+    - <xref:System.Windows.Forms.Control.Location>
-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.TabIndex>
+    - <xref:System.Windows.Forms.Control.TabIndex>
-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.TabStop>
+    - <xref:System.Windows.Forms.Control.TabStop>
-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.TopLevelControl>
+    - <xref:System.Windows.Forms.Control.TopLevelControl>

 - Unsupported methods and properties of Word controls:

-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.Hide%2A>
+    - <xref:System.Windows.Forms.Control.Hide%2A>
-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.Show%2A>
+    - <xref:System.Windows.Forms.Control.Show%2A>
-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.Anchor>
+    - <xref:System.Windows.Forms.Control.Anchor>
-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.Dock>
+    - <xref:System.Windows.Forms.Control.Dock>
-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.Location>
+    - <xref:System.Windows.Forms.Control.Location>
-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.TabIndex>
+    - <xref:System.Windows.Forms.Control.TabIndex>
-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.TabStop>
+    - <xref:System.Windows.Forms.Control.TabStop>
-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.TopLevelControl>
+    - <xref:System.Windows.Forms.Control.TopLevelControl>
-    - <xref:Microsoft.Office.Tools.Word.Controls.Button.Visible>
+    - <xref:System.Windows.Forms.Control.Visible>

-You also cannot set the <xref:Microsoft.Office.Tools.Word.Controls.Button.Left> or <xref:Microsoft.Office.Tools.Word.Controls.Button.Top> property of Windows Forms controls that are in line with text on a Word document.
+You also cannot set the <xref:System.Windows.Forms.Control.Left> or <xref:System.Windows.Forms.Control.Top> property of Windows Forms controls that are in line with text on a Word document.
 Windows Forms controls are added in line with text in the following cases:

 - You programmatically add a control to a Word document and use a method that specifies a range for the location.